History of SAIS

 Established in 1895, the Southern Association of Colleges and Schools (commonly referred to as SACS) is a non-governmental, voluntary organization that accredits more than 13,000 public and non-public institutions from early childhood through university.
 Since its inception, SACS has served the educational community by dedicating its mission to helping schools improve student learning.
 Today, SACS is the largest accrediting agency in the world and is one of only six agencies that accredit both public and nonpublic educational institutions.

 The current SAIS-SACS partnership offers schools a process for dual accreditation.
-In today’s world of accountability in schooling, accreditation serves as a critical component of a school’s demonstrated effectiveness and ability to provide successful schooling for children.
+In today’s world of accountability in schooling, accreditation serves as a critical component of a school’s demonstrated effectiveness and ability to provide successful education for children.
 A school that is able to achieve accreditation demonstrates a commitment to a process that requires the school to meet a set of rigorous, research-based standards; to engage in a program of continuous school improvement; and to demonstrate quality assurance to its stakeholders through self-evaluation and peer review.
 SAIS-SACS accreditation provides schools access to an integrated network of services and technical assistance that supports every school’s ability to identify and meet its goals for improving student performance and the teaching and learning process.

 A SAIS-SACS accredited school is part of an international network of accredited schools which have demonstrated success in educating children.
 As such, SAIS-SACS accreditation is recognized throughout the world as a symbol of quality in education for students and teachers.